Frequently Asked Questions

 Operational testing delayed my train.
-Why can't they be done when some other time?
+Why can't they be done some other time?

 In order to ensure your safety as passengers on VRE commuter trains in our heavily used rail corridors, the operating officials of Amtrak, CSX, and Norfolk Southern periodically conduct "operational tests" on the crews that operate our trains.
 These teams, on a monthly basis, create unannounced "tests" and "observations" of employee compliance with the Railroad Codes of Operating Rules.

 Federal Railroad Administration (FRA) rules require periodic field testing of your "driver," the engineer.
 Conductors are also tested within the owning railroad's rules and regulations.
 Such tests must be performed under actual operating conditions.
 For more information, see our VRE Update article.